Near-Horizon Collisions around Near-Extremal Black Holes: near-horizon collisions around spinning BHs

-In Type V collisions, deviation of the collision radius from the horizon does not play a direct roll the in divergence of the CM energy---the particles are not a priori at large boost to one another.
-In fact $\chi(r=r_\mathrm{H},s_{r}=1)=0$.
-By contrast, the CM energy of Type I and Type T collisions diverges near the horizon with the deviation of the collision radius from the horizon, as the particles are at parametrically large boost to one another.
+In Type V collisions, deviation of the collision radius from the horizon does not play a direct role the in divergence of the CM energy---since the particles are not a priori at large boost to one another.
+By contrast, the CM energy of Types T and Type T collisions diverges near the horizon with the deviation of the collision radius from the horizon, as the particles are at parametrically large boost to one another.

+Examining Eq.~\eqref{eq:ECMchiNearHorizon}, it is evident that taking a particle to criticality \eqref{eq:CriticalAngularMomentum} and/or taking the BH to extremality may change the divergence of the near-horizon CM energy.
+However, this formula was derived by taking the limit $r\to r_\mathrm{H}$ while holding fixed the particle momenta and the BH spin at unspecified values.
+Type Type V case of Eq.~\eqref{eq:ECMchiNearHorizon}, which depends on the angular momenta of the particles and the BH spin, is only guaranteed to be applicable to collisions which satisfy the criteria: \begin{enumerate} \item the particles scale to criticality slower than the collision radius scales to the horizon, \item the BH approaches extremality slower than the collision radius scales to the horizon. \end{enumerate} The Types T and I cases of Eq.~\eqref{eq:ECMchiNearHorizon} depend only on the particles momenta, and so is applicable for all spin as long as criteria 1 is met.

+In the next section, we will develop the formalism needed to calculate the CM energy of near-horizon collision in terms of the relative rates at which the particles approach criticality and the collision radius approaches the BH horizon as we spin up the BH.
+As the divergence of the CM energy in these near-horizon collision comes from $\chi$ \eqref{eq:ECMchi}, which we can rewrite as

-Examining Eq.~\eqref{eq:ECMchiNearHorizon}, it is evident that setting a particle to criticality \eqref{eq:CriticalAngularMomentum} and/or taking the BH to extremality may change the divergence of the near-horizon CM energy.
-The critical angular momentum is related to the remarkable property of BH superradiance whereby an object with $\mu\leq\Omega_\mathrm{H}L$ can scatter off the BH with amplified energy.
-We note that some of these aspects about near-horizon high energy collisions are discussed in Ref.~\cite{Harada2014} by Harada and Kiumura (HK).
-Next we will work out, in detail, the form of the divergent CM energy for collisions which include critical particles.
+where $\tilde{P}=P/\sqrt{\Delta}$, the (possible) divergence of the CM energy can be diagnosed by examining $\tilde P_i$ and $T_i$ for particles which approach criticality and around a BH that approaches extremality.
+(We note the critical angular momentum is related to the remarkable property of BH superradiance whereby an object with $\mu\leq\Omega_\mathrm{H}L$ can scatter off the BH with amplified energy.
+For an overview of near-horizon high-energy collisions, we refer the reader to the review on BHs as particle accelerators, Ref.~\cite{Harada2014}, and the references therein.)
+Next we will work out, in detail, the form of the divergent CM energy for collisions which include critical particles around near-extremal BHs.